SyntheticDemon/SyntheticDemon/README.md

 # 👋 Hi, I'm Pouriya Tajmehrabi!

-I'm an undergraduate student passionate about Blockchain Technology, Distributed Systems, Cybersecurity, Privacy and Applied Cryptography
+I'm an undergraduate student passionate about Distributed Systems, Cybersecurity, Privacy and Applied Cryptography.
+I naturally like the intersection of these fields which is Blockchain

  📚 About Me